-Cook County Child Advocates In Family Law Matters
+Cook County Child Advocates in Family Law Matters

-In any action involving child support, parental responsibilities (child custody), parenting time (visitation rights), education, parentage or welfare of a minor child, the court may appoint a lawyer to represent the interests of a child.
+In any action involving child support, parental responsibilities (child custody), parenting time (visitation rights), education, parentage, or welfare of a minor child, the court may appoint a lawyer to represent the interests of a child.
 These roles can be:

-- Guardian ad litem — A guardian ad litem is appointed by the court to testify or submit a written report describing his or her position on the best interests of the child.
+- Guardian ad litem — A guardian ad litem is appointed by the court to testify or submit a written report describing his or her position in the best interests of the child.
 A guardian ad litem investigates the facts of the particular situation, interviews the child and parents, and formulates an opinion as to the child’s best interests.
 A guardian ad litem may be called as a witness but cannot cross-examine other witnesses in a trial.

 - Child representative — The child representative is uniquely different from both a regular attorney and a guardian ad litem.
 The child representative advocates on the child’s behalf based on what he or she has determined to be the best interests of the child.
 Unlike a regular attorney who is duty-bound to pursue the child’s wishes, a child representative may consider the child’s wishes but not necessarily follow them.
 The representative can interview and investigate the facts, cross-examine witnesses, recommend settlements, and work to find alternate forms of dispute resolution.
 The representative cannot be called as a witness and does not produce a report to the court.
 Instead, they advocate for the child’s interest and present evidence to support their assertions.
 The child representative is required to have training or equivalent experience in child advocacy.